-8. In order to create a single planning framework for Central Bedfordshire the attached programme of work suggests a collection of new planning documents for the whole of the area should be produced by the Council covering the period to 2031.
-The attached document will constitute the Local Development Scheme (LDS) for Central Bedfordshire in terms of the regulatory requirements.

-- 9. It is important that the new documents cover the whole of the Central Bedfordshire area.
+- 8. In order to create a single planning framework for Central Bedfordshire the attached programme of work suggests a collection of new planning documents for the whole of the area should be produced by the Council covering the period to 2031.
+The attached document will constitute the Local Development Scheme (LDS) for Central Bedfordshire in terms of the regulatory requirements. - 9.
+It is important that the new documents cover the whole of the Central Bedfordshire area.
 The previous arrangement, whereby Central Bedfordshire was split in two for plan-making purposes, was appropriate as an interim measure while the Joint Committee continued with the joint plan for growth in Luton and southern Central Bedfordshire.
 However, with plan-making responsibilities returning to Central Bedfordshire Council it is important and appropriate that the area is treated as a whole. - 10.
 The main planning document proposed is a new "Development Strategy" document which will set out the overarching spatial strategy and development principles for the area together with more detailed policies to help determine planning applications. - 11.
 The Development Strategy will address largely similar issues to those in the Core Strategy and Development Management Policies in the north, but will also consider the allocation of strategic development sites in the south.
-The main elements of the Development Strategy will be: - the strategic objectives for the area; - an overarching strategy for the location of new development; - the scale of new employment, housing and retail provision; - the identification of new strategic scale development sites; - the extent of new infrastructure required (linked to the proposed Community Infrastructure Levy (CIL)); - the key areas within Central Bedfordshire where development will not be appropriate and where green infrastructure and biodiversity interests will take priority; and - a set of detailed policies to guide the consideration of new development proposals. - 12.
+The main elements of the Development Strategy will be: - the strategic objectives for the area; - an overarching strategy for the location of new development; - the scale of new employment, housing and retail provision; - the identification of new strategic scale development sites: - the extent of new infrastructure required (linked to the proposed Community Infrastructure Levy (CIL)); - the key areas within Central Bedfordshire where development will not be appropriate and where green infrastructure and biodiversity interests will take priority; and - a set of detailed policies to guide the consideration of new development proposals. - 12.
 The indicative timetable shown on the attached programme shows consultation on a draft plan around next May with formal adoption in early 2014. - 13.
 During this process it will be important not to undermine or diminish the important planning policy work already undertaken for the area, which will remain in place until it is formally replaced.
 However there will be an opportunity to refresh this work in light of the new circumstances, the new plan area and the aspirations for Central Bedfordshire. - 14.
-For the northern part of Central Bedfordshire the new Development Strategy document will refresh and roll forward the existing adopted planning policy framework.
-However, the decision to undertake a new plan for Central Bedfordshire does not affect the validity of the adopted documents in the north of the area, which will continue to be the starting point and main consideration for development proposals.
-These adopted documents will remain part of the statutory Development Plan until they are formally replaced by the adoption of the new strategy.

-- 15. For the southern part of Central Bedfordshire, the Development Strategy will replace the adopted Local Plan (adopted in 2004) and can utilise the existing evidence produced as part of work on the joint Core Strategy prepared by the Joint Committee.
-Until a new Development Strategy is adopted however, the Local Plan and joint Core Strategy, which was recently endorsed for Development Management purposes, will continue to set the planning context for decisions on planning applications. - 16.
-In order to set out the opportunities for public involvement in the Development Strategy and other plans the Statement of Community Involvement (SCI) will also need to be updated and applied to the whole of Central Bedfordshire.
+For the northern part of Central Bedfordshire the new Development Strategy document will refresh and roll forward the existing adopted planning policy framework. - 15.
+For the southern part of Central Bedfordshire, the Development Strategy will replace the adopted Local Plan (adopted in 2004) and can utilise the existing evidence produced as part of work on the joint Core Strategy prepared by the Joint Committee.
+Until a new Development Strategy is adopted however, the Local Plan and joint Core Strategy, which was recently endorsed for Development Management purposes, will continue to set the planning context for decisions on planning applications.

+16. In order to set out the opportunities for public involvement in the Development Strategy and other plans the Statement of Community Involvement (SCI) will also need to be updated and applied to the whole of Central Bedfordshire.
 This document is currently being updated and will be published for consultation in due course.
 Member scrutiny will take place through the Sustainable Communities Overview and Scrutiny Committee and/or the Development Strategy Task Force.